We've broken down how to stay safe during a flood and what car insurance does and doesn't cover.

-If you have a fully comprehensive policy you may be able to claim for damage to your vehicle as a result of a flood as long as you’ve taken every precaution to safeguard your car.
-If you take a risk and drive your car into a flood, you may not be covered for any damage caused.
+If you have a fully comprehensive car insurance policy, you may be able to claim for damage to your vehicle caused by flooding – as long as you’ve taken every precaution to safeguard your car.

 Car safety in flooding

-Follow these top tips from our Claims Team to make sure you’re taking every precaution in a flood
+Follow these tips from our Claims team to make sure you’re taking every precaution in a flood:

-- Keep an eye on the weather forecast for you area.
-Local news outlets, the Met Office website or the Environment Agency will all have information on predicted weather for your area
+- keep an eye on the weather forecast for your area from places like local news outlets, the Met Office or the Environment Agency.

-- If floods are predicted, try to move your car to higher ground
+- if weather reports predict floods, then try to move your car to higher ground.

-- Don't just follow the car in front of you through flooded areas - you never know how deep it is or if you’ll be able to get out
+- don't just follow the car in front of you through flooded areas, as you never know how deep it is or if you’ll be able to get out.

 - don't start your engine if the area's flooded, recently flooded or your car's submerged.